Sean-w94/atmos/article/article.md

 The notable thing about Standard, is it *restricts* semi-colon usage to the rare edge cases.
 This is why there are no semi-colons in the code examples.

-It's difficult to talk about semi-colons without bikes-shedding, so we won't.
+It's difficult to talk about semi-colons without bike-shedding, so we won't.

 If Standard offends sensibilities there's also [Semistandard][] (..of course there is).